 An example of this is Keppel Bay Tower’s Intelligent Building Control (IBC) system and Fresh Air Intake Control system.
 Through live data obtained from the Fresh Air Intake Control system, which is fed into the IBC system to derive the ideal balance between air quality, energy consumption, and thermal comfort, we are able to regulate fresh air intake according to indoor activities and optimise energy usage for better thermal comfort and indoor environmental quality.
 As a result, Keppel Bay Tower achieved a 12% reduction in cooling energy consumption while continuing to maintain a conducive environment for tenants.

-Keppel’s Sustainable Urban Renewal (SUR) initiative offer extensive asset enhancement and sustainability solutioning, complemented by a wide range of enterprise solutions to enhance the workplace experience.
+Keppel’s Sustainable urban renewal (SUR) initiative offer extensive asset enhancement and sustainability solutioning, complemented by a wide range of enterprise solutions to enhance the workplace experience.
 Contact us today to learn about our suite of curated sustainable and smart solutions for building decarbonisation and transformation, or if you are interested in leasing a green office space.